Finding the cause and extent of liver damage is important in guiding treatment.

 - Blood tests.
 A group of blood tests called liver function tests can be used to diagnose liver disease.
 Other blood tests can be done to look for specific liver problems or genetic conditions.

 - Imaging tests.
-CT scan, MRI and ultrasound can show liver damage.
+An ultrasound, CT scan and MRI can show liver damage.

 - Tissue analysis.
-Removing a tissue sample (biopsy) from your liver may help diagnose liver disease.
-Liver biopsy is most often done using a long needle inserted through the skin to extract a tissue sample.
+Removing a tissue sample (biopsy) from your liver may help diagnose liver disease and look for signs of liver damage.
+A liver biopsy is most often done using a long needle inserted through the skin to extract a tissue sample.
 It is then analyzed in a laboratory.

 Treatment for liver disease depends on your diagnosis.
 Some liver problems can be treated with lifestyle modifications, such as stopping alcohol use or losing weight, typically as part of a medical program that includes careful monitoring of liver function.
 Other liver problems may be treated with medications or may require surgery.

-Treatment for liver disease that causes liver failure may ultimately require a liver transplant.
+Treatment for liver disease that causes or has led to liver failure may ultimately require a liver transplant.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.

 No alternative medicine therapies have been proved to treat liver disease.
-Some studies — notably of Chinese herbal medicine treatments for clearance of hepatitis B virus — have indicated benefits.
-But the quality of these research studies has been questioned.
+Some studies — notably of Chinese herbal medicine treatments for clearance of the hepatitis B virus — have indicated benefits.
+But further research is necessary to prove these benefits.

 On the other hand, some herbal supplements used as alternative medicine treatments can harm your liver.
 More than a thousand medications and herbal products have been associated with liver damage, including: